gardener/landscaper/docs/usage/Annotations.md

 **force-reconcile**
 This enforces a redeployment of executions and subinstallations.
 The checks, whether any of them is still progressing or the installation's imports are outdated, are skipped.
 In order to fix potentially broken executions of subinstallations, the force-reconcile annotation will be propagated to the subinstallations.
-The operation annotation is removed during the force-reconciliation.
+The operation annotation is removed during the reconciliation.

 **abort**
 If the abort operation annotation is set, a reconcile will be stopped before checking whether the installation needs to be updated.